buildpacks/docs/content/docs/for-buildpack-authors/how-to/write-buildpacks/use-exec.d.md

     2. Script Behavior:
     * **Inputs**
         * A third open file descriptor (in addition to stdin and stdout).
+The third open file descriptor is inherited from the calling process.
     * **Outputs**
         * Valid TOML describing environment variables in the form of key=value pairs.
 These variables are added to the application's runtime environment.
 The content should be written to file descriptor 3 (see examples for how to do this).
         * Exit Code: The scripts should exit with a status code of `0` to indicate success.
 A non-zero exit code will indicate an error and prevent the application from launching.